piyushpradhan/piyushpradhan/README.md

 ### About Me!

 - 👨‍🎓 I'm currently learning pentesting.
-- 👨‍💻 I’ve worked on Flutter and React projects.
+- 👨‍💻 I’ve mainly worked on Kotlin, Flutter and React projects.
-- 👯 I’d love to collaborate on any interesing idea or project
+- 👯 I’d love to collaborate on any interesting idea or project
 - 🥅 2021 goals - Improve my skills and contribute to as many open source projects as possible
 - 📫 Email me at [piyushpradhan3.14@gmail.com](mailto:piyushpradhan3.14@gmail.com)
 - 📃 You can read my blogs at https://dev.to/piyushpradhan_314
-- ⚡ Fun fact: I love to play football ⚽

  ### Tech Stack